 For students in the local area, a list of approved internship sites is available here: http://www.hdfs.chhs.colostate.edu/students/undergraduate/internship.aspx.
 Students in other geographical areas will need to allow additional time for the institutional approval of the desired internship site.

-Written consent of instructor (course override required); enrollment in the Gerontology Interdisciplinary Minor (GIM).
+Written consent of instructor (course override required); enrollment in the Gerontology Interdisciplinary Minor (GIM); suggested completion (or co-registration) in HDFS 201.

 All prerequisites must be completed or consent from the instructor given prior to enrollment.